jzpero/mednotes/docs/Critical Care/Neuro Critical Care/Traumatic Brain Injury.md

 ## Imaging
 - **Noncontrast CT head and C-spine (STAT)**.
 Consider repeat CT after 6-24 hours depending on the clinical picture.
-- **CT angiography** may be required to rule out blunt cerebrovascular injury (BCVI) involving the arteries such as dissection or pseudoaneurysm.
+- **CT angiography** may be required to rule out [blunt cerebrovascular injury (BCVI)](../../Neurology/Cerebrovascular%20Disease/Blunt%20Cerebrovascular%20Injury%20(BCVI).md) involving the arteries such as dissection or pseudoaneurysm.
 Consider these as the following indications:
 	- Penetrating brain injury
 	- Focal unexplained neurologic deficit
 	- Evidence of arterial injury (neck bruit, expanding cervical hematoma)